Ivyratermgwangqa/github-top-repos-analysis/README.md

 ## Usage

-1. Select different analysis options from the sidebar to explore various aspects of GitHub repositories.
+1. **Select Analysis Options**: Choose different analysis options from the sidebar to explore various aspects of GitHub repositories.
-2. Utilize the dropdown menus and filters to customize the analysis based on your preferences.
+2. **Customize Analysis**: Utilize the dropdown menus and filters to customize the analysis based on your preferences.
-3. Interact with the visualizations to gain insights into repository trends and statistics.
+3. **Interact with Visualizations**: Gain insights into repository trends and statistics by interacting with the visualizations.

 ## Contributing